Poppy Flower Meaning

 Cómo puedes tú vivir tan sola.

-Poppies in Shakespeare
+Poppy Meaning in Shakespeare

 Shakespeare was fond of using flower symbolism in his many plays.
 During Shakespeare’s time, opium was used to treat many different ailments.
 In fact, the use of opium became widespread in Victorian England.
 Shakespeare’s contemporary and future audience would have understood any references to the poppy in association with sleep and pain relief.